 Searching the TDA only by the style of the case or a single party name will not always retrieve the desired case file.
-The instructions on this page will guide you through the steps to locate information about an M-case file and conduct a successful search of the TDA.
+Follow these tips to locate information about an M-case file and conduct a successful search of the TDA.

 Supreme Court records on the TDA can be accessed here.
-If you have clicked this link, proceed to the next section: Locating the M Case File Number.
+After clicking this link, proceed to the next section: Locating the M Case File Number.

-You can also navigate to the Supreme Court records by clicking on “Texas Judiciary” on the TDA main page, shown in Figure 1 below.
+You can also navigate to the Supreme Court records by clicking on “Texas Judiciary” from the TDA main page, shown in Figure 1 below.